-- GLE/PIB or SOF/VEL/VOX should not be used in patients with moderate to severe hepatic impairment (CTP B and C). - GLE/PIB or SOF/VEL/VOX should be taken with food.
-Refer to Appendix A, Table 23 and Table 24 for drug-drug interactions.
+- GLE/PIB or SOF/VEL/VOX are contraindicated in patients with moderate to severe hepatic impairment (CTP B and C) and in patients with any history of prior hepatic decompensation. - GLE/PIB or SOF/VEL/VOX should be taken with food.
+Refer to Appendix A, Table 22 and Table 23 for drug-drug interactions.

-See Table 11 for details
+See Table 12 for details